formal-verification-research/VMCAI26_Modular_NoC_Artifact/README.md

 1. Prerequisites for Using the Modular NoC model
 2. Setting up the Docker Container
 3. Installing Modest on a Local Machine (Optional)
-4. Files in this Artifact
+4. Directories in this Artifact
 5. Replicating Modular Results From the Paper
 6. Using Python to Generate New Models